The Hon Robert James BROMWICH

 General information about the associate position can be found on the Judges' Associates page of the Employment section of the Federal Court website.

-If you have any queries in relation to the process, please send an email to firstname.lastname@example.org marked to the attention of the Chambers of Justice Bromwich.
+If you have any queries in relation to the process for the selection of associates for Justice Bromwich, please send an email to firstname.lastname@example.org marked to the attention of the Chambers of Justice Bromwich.